jaggedsoft/node-promise-parser/Readme.md

 ##Features

-- uses libxml C bindings
+- Fast: uses libxml C bindings
-- supports both CSS and XPath selectors
+- Lightweight: no dependencies like jQuery or jsdom
+- Clean: promise based interface. no more nested callbacks.

 ##Example